joshmalina/downtowndharma/faq/README.md

 We eagerly welcome your generosity in the form of volunteering—it’s a great way to get to know your fellow community members.
 Each week, volunteers help to set up the Yoga District space, greet guests, and make sure that technology runs smoothly.
 If you’re interested in supporting our sangha in this way, please email [Kavya Sekar](mailto:kavsekar9@gmail.com).

 There are also frequent peer-led evenings, in which a volunteer facilitates meditation and community discussion.
-If you’d like to facilitate an upcoming Sunday, or want to propose or organize another activity related to meditation and mindfulness, please email [Josh Malina](mailto:joshuamalina@gmail.com).
+If you’d like to facilitate an upcoming Sunday, or want to propose or organize another activity related to meditation and mindfulness, please email [Jackie Powell](mailto:jackiesuepowell@gmail.com).

 # How is dana (generosity) used to support this community?

-Donations via our Venmo account ([@DowntownDharma](https://account.venmo.com/u/downtowndharma)) are mainly used to support the livelihood of the meditation teachers and facilitators who dedicate themselves to sharing the practice of meditation and teachings of the Buddha.

-Here’s how it works in our sangha:

-- When an IMCW affiliate teacher facilitates on Sunday evening, they receive 90% of all funds donated by community members (minus a small fee from Venmo).
-The other 10% goes to IMCW to support administrative costs.
-- When other guest teachers facilitate, they get 100% of all donations.
-- When community members offer a peer-led class, 100% donations go into an account that pays for the sangha’s administrative expenses.
-Most recently, this fund has been used to purchase a new set of microphones and a tablet to support the Zoom experience for those who join online.
-It’s also used for occasional community events organized by the sangha, such as peer-led retreats.
+Dana—generosity—has sustained Buddhist communities for over 2,500 years.
+Our sangha continues this tradition, relying on the goodwill of participants to support teachers, facilitators, and community needs.

+All donations made to @DowntownDharma on Venmo go into a shared account stewarded by our volunteer board.
+Here’s how dana is currently used:
+Donations allow us to offer a financial honorarium to each week’s facilitator, whether they’re a regular teacher or a guest.
+If the teacher is affiliated with IMCW, an additional 10% is forwarded to IMCW to support their administrative work.
+On peer-led evenings, or when facilitators decline compensation, dana stays in the sangha account and helps fund future honoraria for our  teachers, ensuring we can continue to be generous in supporting their livelihood.

+When needed, funds are also used for tech upgrades that support a welcoming and accessible experience—for example, microphones that allow Zoom participants to clearly hear those in the studio.
+Occasionally, dana may also help cover costs for community offerings like peer-led retreats or special events.
+Your generosity supports a spirit of care, connection, and shared responsibility that keeps Downtown Dharma thriving.

 # What else does this community do together (beyond Sunday evenings)?

 We have an informal reading group (or book club) that meets once a month in community members’ homes.
 We discuss books, articles, podcasts or movies that relate to Buddhism and mindfulness.
 Unlike a traditional book club, there is no set membership, nor a requirement to participate every month—folks can join when they like, and there is never an obligation to host (though folks are welcome to raise their hand and offer if they are willing).

 The date varies each month, but these potluck-style gatherings typically take place on Saturdays at 6pm.
-Please join our [email listserv](https://docs.google.com/forms/d/e/1FAIpQLSfVw58eEpX6RLRgHcvT_3_msKZ3wFEvjRWl7VEJD2HDO0xaVw/viewform) and [Discord server](https://discord.gg/EfaUM8M5) to learn what we’ll be discussing next, and when and where we’ll meet.
+Please join our [email listserv](https://docs.google.com/forms/d/e/1FAIpQLSfVw58eEpX6RLRgHcvT_3_msKZ3wFEvjRWl7VEJD2HDO0xaVw/viewform) and Whatsapp community to learn what we’ll be discussing next, and when and where we’ll meet.

 In addition, community members occasionally self-organize retreat weekends, volunteer events, and other social gatherings.
-These peer-led events are communicated via the email listserv and on Discord.
+These peer-led events are communicated via the email listserv and on WhatsApp.

 # How do I learn to meditate?

-We are fortunate to live in an age with so many many apps, books and resources to help people learn how to meditate.
+We are fortunate to live in an age with so many apps, books and resources to help people learn how to meditate.
 Still, there’s nothing like the energy and support of sitting with other community members to bolster an emerging meditation practice.
 Newcomers are always welcome on Sunday evenings.

 Also, based on your own learning preferences, you may find some of these resources helpful: